 Local beer from Gothenburg

 Stop us if we get to excited now but WOW there's a lot of good local beer around right now.
-Dugges, All in Brewery, Stigbergets Bryggerier…there are so many fantastic and fun micro (and semi micro) breweries in Gothenburg.
+Dugges, All in Brewery, Stigbergets Bryggerier…there are so many fantastic and fun craft breweries in Gothenburg.
 Read our local beer guide to find out more.

 Gothenburg has always been known for great seafood, but lately we’ve seen a new strong trend emerging.
 We’re talking about Swedish, or West-Swedish or Gothenburg sushi (the trend is so new that there’s no really good name yet).
 More and more chefs have started to combine local ingredients with Japanese techniques and the result is often amazing.
 Hoze, Björk & Bambu and Vrå are three of the most well-known restaurants within this field.
 Read our guide to Asian cuisine in Gothenburg.